10 Ways You Can Create Urgency to Increase Conversions & Sales

 The scarcer a product or service is, the more people want it.

-So if you can highlight how scarce your product or service is – or at least create the illusion that it’s about to run out – you can drive people to click the Buy button before somebody else does.
+If you can highlight how scarce your product or service is – or at least create the illusion that it’s about to run out – you can drive people to click the Buy button before someone else does.

 For ecommerce businesses, one common way to do this is to announce that you only have a certain number of an item left in stock.

-If you sell a service, you can make the same principle work for you by, for example, only taking on a certain number of clients every month.
+If you sell a service, you can make the same principle work for you by only taking on a certain number of clients every month, for example.

-Once again, Amazon knows how to put the pressure on when their stock of an item is running low:
+Once again, Amazon knows how to put on the pressure when their stock of an item is running low.

-Amazon creates a sense of scarcity by telling customers when their stock is running low.

 Another way to make your product or service seem scarce is to create a sense of competition.